-Hover your mouse on the image below to see the final product we are going to build.
+Before you start, see the finished product below.
+Hover your mouse on the image below to see the final product we will build.

 light bulb